joliva/SolidPy2/readme.md

 * AutoColoring mode
 * Reference another solids attributes
 * Copy shapes
-* SolidPy Class can be extended to suit
+* SolidPy2 Class can be extended to suit

-## SolidPy Classes
+## SolidPy2 Classes
-The SolidPy class was designed for maximum inheritance and flexibility.
+The SolidPy2 class was designed for maximum inheritance and flexibility.
 Each are named after the OpenSCAD they represent except the names are capitalized.

  Below shows the interface for each class.
 Treat the arguments for each just as they are for OpenSCAD.
 Of course there will be differences in syntax.
 Also some commands will allow a single object or a list of objects to be used as an argument.
 For specific OpenSCAD information see the [OpenSCAD Users Manual][OSCUM].

 ## Shapes
 ### Cube(self, x, y = None, z = None, center = None) or Cube(self, [x,y,z] center = None)
-Returns a SolidPyObj which represents a cube.
+Returns a SolidPy2Obj which represents a cube.

 Examples: `myBox = Cube([3,4,5])` or `myBox = Cube(3,4,5)`

 ### Cylinder(h, r, r2 = None, fa = None, fs = None, fn = None, center = None)
-Returns a SolidPyObj which represents a cylinder.
+Returns a SolidPy2Obj which represents a cylinder.

  example:    `myTube = Cylinder(h = 5, r=10, center = True )`

 ### Sphere(r, fa = None, fs = None, fn = None)
-Returns a SolidPyObj which represents a cylinder.
+Returns a SolidPy2Obj which represents a cylinder.

-Notice that OpenSCAD uses **$**fs and **$**fn while SolidPy drops the **$**.
+Notice that OpenSCAD uses **$**fs and **$**fn while SolidPy2 drops the **$**.

  example: `myBall = Sphere(r=5)`

 ### DXF_linear_extrude(filename, height, convexity = None, center = None)
 Creates a 3D object by extruding a DXF file.
-Returns a SolidPyObj object.
+Returns a SolidPy2Obj object.

    myShape = DXF_linear_extrude(mydxfFile, h=5)

 ### Linear_extrude(height,center,convexity,twist)
 Extrudes shapes to make 3D object.
-Returns a SolidPyObj object.
+Returns a SolidPy2Obj object.

 ### Import(fileName)
 Imports a file for use in the current OpenSCAD model.
-Returns a SolidPyObj object.
+Returns a SolidPy2Obj object.

 ### Module(moduleName,**kwargs)
 Calls a OpenSCAD Module brought in by the **Use(filename)** command.
 Arguments to the module must be given in keyworded values.
-Returns a SolidPyObj object.
+Returns a SolidPy2Obj object.

     Use("Rachet Tooth.scad")

     tooth = Module("rachetTooth", ht = 1, thk=8, ra = 16, ba = 80)

 ### Polygon(pointsList, pathList, convexity)
-Returns a SolidPyObj object.
+Returns a SolidPy2Obj object.

 ###   Polyhedron(points,triangles)

-  Returns a SolidPyObj object.
+  Returns a SolidPy2Obj object.

 ### Projection(cut = true)
-  Returns a SolidPyObj object.
+  Returns a SolidPy2Obj object.

 ### Rotate_extrude(convexity = None, fn = None)
- Returns a SolidPyObj object.
+ Returns a SolidPy2Obj object.

 ### Square([x,y]) or Square(x, y)

 ## CGS Operations
-CGS object hold other SolidPy objects as child objects.
+CGS object hold other SolidPy2 objects as child objects.
 They perform the CGS operation on the child objects as described below.

 ### '+' Operator
 ### Union()